 The Act on Prevention of Transfer of Criminal Proceeds has been amended multiple times and its functions enhanced, so that it can effectively address the ever-changing international and domestic situation surrounding money laundering and terrorist financing (ML/TF).
-Thanks to the continuous efforts of financial institutions and other specified business operators to enhance their vigilance against unlawful fund transfers, the number of suspicious transaction reports (STRs) filed with the competent authorities reached a record high of 440,000 in 2019.
-The amount of information on STRs provided for the law enforcement authorities (LEAs) and other institutions is also increasing every year, and such information on STRs resulting in arrests registered a figure of over 1,000 cases for the sixth consecutive year.
+Thanks to the continuous efforts of financial institutions and other specified business operators to enhance their vigilance against unlawful fund transfers, the number of suspicious transaction reports (STRs) filed with the competent authorities exceeded 400,000 in 2020 for the fifth consecutive year since 2016.
+The amount of information on STRs provided for the law enforcement authorities (LEAs) and other institutions also continued to increase, and such information on STRs resulting in arrests registered a figure of over 1,000 cases for the seventh consecutive year and was effectively used for measures taken by the LEAs and other institutions.